Dr Cristian Nitoiu

 Academic background

-Before joining the Institute for Diplomacy and International Governance in 2018, Cristian was a Lecturer in Politics and International Relations at Aston University.
+Before joining the Institute for Diplomacy and International Affairs in 2018, Cristian was a Lecturer in Politics and International Relations at Aston University.
 He also held a Postdoctoral Fellow in EU-Russia relations and Ukraine at LSE IDEAS, as well as research positions at Trinity College Dublin and the College of Europe (Natolin campus, ENP Chair).
 He was awarded a PhD in 2014 from Loughborough University working on a project on the legitimacy of the foreign policy of the European Union.
 He also gained a MA in International Relations form the University of Nottingham and a BA in International Relations and European Studies.

 Current research and collaborations